Hurricane season preparation

 - If your boat can be removed from the water, decide how and where you can store it in a storm.
 Sometimes that means moving the boat inland.
 Sometimes it means putting it in your garage or sheltering it between houses and tying it down to ground anchors.

-These are our suggestions for stocking your hurricane shelf based on personal experience.
+These are my suggestions for stocking your hurricane shelf based on personal experience.
 Florida Rambler may receive a modest commission if a purchase is made through these links.
 The income supports the cost of publishing this free web site.

 - Flashlights and battery-powered lanterns: Coleman is our choice for affordable and reliable lanterns.
 An inexpensive choice is the Coleman Classic Hand-held LED Lantern ($14 on Amazon).
 Buy two or three.